tremor-rs/tremor-www-docs/course/contributing/index.md

 <div style='font-size: 20px'>
-If Python is your thing, then improving our pygments syntax highlighting extension is one way to contribute to tremor
+If Python is your thing, then improving our pygments syntax highlighting extension is one way to contribute to tremor.
 </div>

 [Tremor Pygments Extension](https://github.com/tremor-rs/tremor-mkdocs-lexer)